ndif-team/nnsight/README.md

 # NDIF Repository
-## engine API
+## nnsight API

-The `engine/` directory contains the engine package for interpreting and manipulating the internals of large language models.
+The `nnsight/` directory contains the nnsight package for interpreting and manipulating the internals of large language models.

-- `engine/model_checkpoints` is set to be the default huggingface hub cache directory.
+- `nnsight/model_checkpoints` is set to be the default huggingface hub cache directory.
 Contains by default models found on the NDIF server with their respective configurations.

 #### Installation